liucaroline05-lab/debate/README.md

   - Make them actual icons instead of emojis
   - Report button in the top right corner of each post via a ellipsis menu (three dots) that also includes options to edit or delete the post for the original poster
 - Clicking a user's profile picture or name should take you to their profile page with their bio, list of their posts, and list of their debates, stats, etc. There should also be a follow button on their profile page to follow them and see their posts in your feed.
+- Add a Saved tab alongside the existing All/Following

 Profile Page:
 - how many rounds you've won/lost, your win percentage, your average score, etc